-You’ve had six glorious weeks of holidays, having some family time and giving the children the chance to relax after a long and hard summer term.
+You’ve had all those glorious weeks of holidays, having some family time and giving the children the chance to relax after a long and hard summer term.
 But soon this good feeling can begin to deteriorate at the start of a new school year.

 Starting school or going back after a long summer break can be quite stressful for young children and can often lead to high levels of anxiety for both them and parents alike.

 I know when my own children start back, that there are many concerns that run through my mind; how they will settle back in?
 Will they like their new teacher?
 Will they connect with the same friends?